 Built by William the Conqueror in the 11th century to defend and secure his status as King of England, the Tower of London became not only a magnificent fortress but a Royal palace too.
 It also became the backdrop for some of the grisliest scenes in history.
-The execution of three English Queens; Anne Boleyn, Catherine Howard and Lady Jane Grey.
+In Tudor times, it saw the execution of three English Queens; Anne Boleyn, Catherine Howard and Lady Jane Grey.
 A mother beheaded for the sins of her son.
 The supposed murder of the two young princes locked up in the Bloody Tower by their uncle, the Duke of Gloucester.

-Guy Fawkes was taken to the Tower of London after his part in a plot to assassinate James I at parliament in 1605.
+Guy Fawkes was taken to the Tower of London after his part in a plot to assassinate James I at Parliament in 1605.
 Imprisoned in the Queen’s House, Guy Fawkes was subjected to intense torture, likely on the rack in the White Tower dungeons.
 Can you hear his screams?

 As ghost stories go, there are few as spooky, and as tragic, as this one.
 When Henry VIII broke with the Roman Catholic Church to set aside his first wife, Katherine of Aragon, and become the Supreme Head of his new church, the Church of England, Anne Boleyn became Henry’s second wife.
 Just three years later, Anne was accused of adultery and taken as a prisoner by barge along the River Thames to the Tower of London, through the infamous Traitor’s Gate.
 Anne was beheaded on Tower Green and laid to rest in the Chapel Royal of St. Peter ad Vincula (St. Peter in Chains), the parish church of the Tower of London.
 Some 340 years later, a soldier reported seeing a light burning in the closed chapel.
 After climbing to a window to look within, the soldier is said to have seen a procession of knights and ladies, led by a headless Anne Boleyn.

 Imprisoned in the Wakefield Tower of the Tower of London, Henry VI was murdered at the altar in the King’s Private Chapel in 1471 close to midnight.
-Henry’s ghost is believed to haunt the Wakefield Tower, appearing on the stroke of midnight.
+Henry’s ghost is believed to haunt the Wakefield Tower, appearing at the stroke of midnight.

 The Tower of London is protected by the Yeoman Warders, nicknamed Beefeaters.
-In 1864, Captain J.D Dundas observed a Yeoman attempting to charge a ‘whitish, female figure’ with his bayonet.
+In 1864, Captain J.D.
+Dundas observed a Yeoman attempting to charge a ‘whitish, female figure’ with his bayonet.
 Chillingly, this apparition appeared in the courtyard where Anne Boleyn was beheaded.

 Edward named Lady Jane Grey as his heir in his last will, over his half-sister Mary.
 A pawn in Royal power games, the King’s protector John Dudley had arranged for the 16 year old Lady Jane Grey to marry his son, Lord Guildford Dudley.
-On Edward’s death on 6th July 1553, Lady Jane Grey became Queen, a title she was to hold for just 9 days before the council decreed that Catholic Mary was the true ruler of England.
+On Edward’s death on 6th July 1553, Protestant Lady Jane Grey became Queen, a title she was to hold for just over a week before the council decreed that Catholic Mary was the true ruler of England.
 Lady Jane Grey, and her husband Dudley, were executed on the infamous Tower Green in 1554.
 The white figure of Jane is said to haunt the battlements of the Tower of London to this day.

 If you visit the Tower of London, listen out for the sound of sandals slapping against the stone floors, reported to be from the steps of a ghostly monk.

-An oft repeated ghost sighting at the Tower of London is that of Arbella Stuart, cousin to Elizabeth I. Arbella was imprisoned by James I for marrying William Seymour, nephew of Lady Jane Grey, without Royal consent.
+An oft-repeated ghost sighting at the Tower of London is that of Arbella Stuart, cousin to Elizabeth I. Arbella was imprisoned by James I for marrying William Seymour, nephew of Lady Jane Grey, without Royal consent.
 Seeing this match as a possible threat to his throne, James placed Arbella under arrest at the Tower, where she either refused to eat or was purposefully starved.
 Arbella’s ghost is thought to stalk the Queen’s House.

 The Tower of London has been a tourist attraction since the 18th century, so you can experience the chilling atmosphere of the Tower yourself, or better yet, on a London Walks tour where our expert guides will reveal even more chilling tales of the ghosts of London.

-Written by Kelly
+Written by Kelly and Pippa